KonkerLabs/traccar/README.md

 * on a machine with Docker, execute the traccink integration server, informing the TOKEN received as the token to be used to proceed with the integration, as shown bellow:

 docker run \
--e KONKER_AUTH="Bearer <GATEWAY CREDENTIAL>" \
 --detach \
 --restart always \
 --name traccar \
 --hostname traccar \
 -p 5000-5150:5000-5150 \
 -p 5000-5150:5000-5150/udp \
--v logs:/opt/traccar/logs:rw \
+-v /home/rancher/logs:/opt/traccar/logs:rw \
-konkerlabs/techlab-misc:traccar-4.8.2
+-e KONKER_AUTH="Bearer <GATEWAY CREDENTIAL>" \
+konkerlabs/techlab-misc:traccar-4.8.3

 * get the Public Server IP where you are running this server
 * if you are running this server on a public cloud (AWS, DigitalOcean), please make sure that network ports are accessible by the world ...